-The Blackstone River Greenway was conceived of as a 48 mile bikeway connecting Worcester, Massachusetts, to Providence, Rhode Island, the length of the National Heritage Corridor, to run, where possible, along the Blackstone River and/or Canal.
-It has been a "legacy" project for the Corridor Commission, which has been championing it for many years as one of its top priorities.
+The Blackstone River Greenway was conceived of as including a 48-mile long bikeway connecting Worcester, MA, to Providence, RI.
+Running the length of the National Heritage Corridor, the bikeway would follow along the Blackstone River and/or Canal wherever possible.
+It has been a legacy project for the Blackstone Heritage Corridor, which has been championing it for many years as one of its top priorities.
 Like all major Corridor projects, this is a partnership project, with major partners including state transportation and environmental agencies, which have assumed lead responsibility for planning, design, construction and management.
 The Corridor Commission's contributions include technical planning assistance, especially in the early stages, assistance in securing federal and state matching funding, and public outreach and coordination with local communities.

-Besides connecting 15 cities and towns in the Heritage Corridor, the Greenway also links with the Blackstone River and the historic Blackstone Canal to form the "Riverway", a corridor within the Corridor that will ultimately offer unique opportunities for residents and visitors alike to experience history, enjoy nature and engage in a variety of recreational activities.
-The Blackstone River Greenway will also connect to the already completed East Bay Bike Path, allowing users to continue to Bristol (and ultimately Newport), RI.
+Besides connecting 14 cities and towns in the Blackstone Heritage Corridor, the Greenway also links with the Blackstone River and the historic Blackstone Canal to form the Riverway, a corridor within the Corridor that will ultimately offer unique opportunities for residents and visitors alike to experience history, enjoy nature and engage in a variety of recreational activities.
+The Blackstone River Greenway will also connect to the already completed East Bay Bike Path, allowing users to continue to Bristol (and ultimately) Newport, RI.

-In Rhode Island, collaboration between the Departments of Transportation and Environmental Management has resulted in 11.5 miles of continuous bike path being open to the public in Cumberland, Lincoln, and Woonsocket, RI.
-This includes approximately 3.5 miles along the river, canal and historic tow path within the Blackstone River State Park.
-An additional 4 miles are under construction in Providence and Woonsocket, and the remaining 6 miles are in design.
+In Rhode Island, collaboration between the Departments of Transportation and Environmental Management has resulted in 11.5 miles of continuous off-road bike path being open to the public in Cumberland, Lincoln, and Woonsocket, and several miles of on-road path in Providence and Pawtucket.
+In total, nearly 16 miles of bike path have been completed along the Blackstone River Greenway, and the remaining 8 miles are in design.

-To encourage people to begin using the Greenway even in areas where final construction will take more time, and also to keep up the momentum for the project, the Blackstone Valley Tourism Council recently spearheaded the "Bike Stripe", a temporary way to identify the route of the Greenway with on-road markings and signage.
-(See Cycle Blackstone.)
+To encourage people to begin using the bikeway even in areas where final construction will take more time, and also to keep up the momentum for the project, some sections of Pawtucket, Central Falls, and Woonsocket have implemented a "Bike Stripe" program, a temporary way to identify the route of the Greenway’s bike path with on-road markings and signage.

 Blackstone River Bikeway Map